 That means, without any doubt, that TOGAF does not address this fundamental question directly.
 By the way, TOGAF doesn’t neither provide a detailed way to manage requirements.
 Even if focus on requirements is a central concern in the TOGAF approach.

 On second mind, I think that it is better this way.
 I hope TOGAF won’t develop any more.
-In France we used to say: “Qui trop embrasse, mal étreint” (Grasp all, lose all).
+In France we are used to say: “Qui trop embrasse, mal étreint” (Grasp all, lose all).

 On Enterprise Architecture, I read a terrific book: “Enterprise Architecture As Strategy”, by J.W.Ross, P. Weill and D.C.Robertson.
 Probably my best professional reading since 20 years.
 This book tells exactly what Enterprise Architecture is: EA is the way the Enterprise, and thus its IS but not only, is organized to ensure business plan execution.